ChristianIvicevic/deployonfriday.io/posts/2020/11/nextjs-introduction.md

 > Next.js extends with React with server-side rendering and static site generation capabilities as well as offering features such as internationalization, analytics and even serverless lambdas out-of-the-box.

-Next.js is a zero-config framework built on top of React with added convenience features by convention.
+Next.js is a zero-config framework built on top of React with added convenience features by convention that newly bootstrapped projects using create-react-app don't provide right away.
-This is unlike any project that has just been bootstrapped using create-react-app or manually setup with Babel, Webpack etc.
 In comparison to other frameworks such as Angular or Vue the difference is that React is merely a UI library that allows developers to define reusable components, compose and render them.
 For other features, such as routing, animations, internationalization or global state-management it is necessary to install and configure additional dependencies based on the needs of the project.
 Any actual framework delivers some or most of these features out-of-the-box based on certain coding conventions and Next.js is no exception to that.

 One of the primary features that Next.js has become popular for is server-side rendering.
-A technique that was very common with PHP before Javascript and the concept of single-page applications has gained traction.
+A technique that was very common before the concept of single-page applications has gained traction.
 Nowadays it is more common to visit websites that perform most of their workload on the client rather than the server itself.
 Server-side rendering however is crucial when you want to perform search engine optimization, one of the reasons it is often preferred for certain applications that have dynamic content that has to be indexed properly.